 Messe München is observing the current developments in connection with COVID-19 (coronavirus SARS-CoV-2) very closely.
 It is our top priority to deal responsibly with this situation.
 Its dynamic development makes it necessary to reassess the situation on a daily basis.
 We are therefore in close contact with the relevant authorities and are taking their recommendation into account with regard to holding events.

 The most important points include the general rule of 1.5 meters distance on the whole grounds.
 Where this distance cannot be maintained, and generally indoors, a mask is mandatory.
-If the infection rate continues to fall, which can be assumed from today's point of view, the mouth and nose cover can be removed from exhibition stands at the table.
 The traceability of all participants is guaranteed by pre-registration and our admission system.

 Further information can be found in our FAQs:

 Further information about the safety and hygiene concept of the Bavarian state government.

 Please note that the situation is changing all the time.
 We will provide regular updates regarding all further developments and changes.

 The following events will take place in 2020:

 For guest events, the respective organizer is responsible for decisions regarding the execution of the event and communications.

 A coronavirus hotline is available to our customers for further questions about our events on + 49 89 949 11400.